 Former British prime minister Margaret Thatcher died in London on Monday at the age of 87 after suffering a stroke.

-Thatcher inspired a generation of political leaders on both the left and the right who were determined either to fight what they saw as unfair policies or to stand with her and carry on her legacy.
+Thatcher inspired a generation of political leaders on both the left and the right to either fight what they saw as unfair policies or stand with her and carry on her legacy.

 What Thatcher is probably most passionately remembered for is how she faced up to the trade unions — and won.